-Making decisions about where to travel when on the road should be a spontaneous decision but when you throw visa regulations and bureacracy into the mix its not always that simple.
-My advice to you (me) is draw up a comparison matrix, mark each possible option out of 10 for cost, vision, ease, environmental friendliness, fun and then trust your intuition.
+Making decisions about where to travel when on the road should be a spontaneous decision but when you throw visa regulations and bureaucracy into the mix it’s not that simple.

 - Pakistan, Central Asia.
 Waiting until May to cross KHH and a whole bunch of (fairly easy to get) visas.